celestiaorg/nmt/README.md

 )

 func main() {
-    // the tree will use this namespace size nidSize := 1
+    // the tree will use this namespace size (number of bytes) nidSize := 1
     // the leaves that will be pushed data := [][]byte{